sairis-ai/help-center/docs/index.md

 features:
   - title: Application Overview
     details: Learn key concepts about the platform
-  - title: How To's
+  - title: Best Practices and Troubleshooting
-    details: When you just want to perform a certain task
+    details: When you just want to figure something out
-  - title: Video Resources
-    details: Watch videos about advanced features and ways to use the app
 ---